Public Safety, Economic Development & Transportation and Street Maintenance

 As funding from these two packages continue to become available, we will continue see these improvements realized.

 I fought for public safety.
 I know how important additional patrol officers and 911 operators are.
 No one wants to call 911 and be put on hold, and we have a real shortage of patrol officers and 911 operators.
 Vision works to correct these issues.

-I fought for and secured the additional funding needed to construct and staff a new Eastside Fire Station.
+I fought for and secured the additional funding needed to staff and outfit a new Eastside Fire Station.
 Additionally, I fought for funding to increase our firefighters to four men per truck.
 This allows them to follow national safety guidelines and perform life saving structure searches, without waiting on an additional truck or breaking policy.

 I also fought to keep public safety a separate ballot vote, and it was.

 We know have more new police academies and additional 911 dispatchers, and will continue to increase these numbers.
 As our patrol numbers increase, I will continue to advocate and work on ways to improve our community policing efforts and targeted patrolling.